Our annual Award Season is now open!

 A scholarship for a Canadian citizen enrolled in a Canadian university in the first or second year of a graduate Geology program and must be working on a thesis with a Yukon field component.
 An individual can be awarded the scholarship more than once.
 Priority is given to applicants who have not previously received the scholarship.

 A scholarship to provide funds for a student going into post-secondary studies in biology related fields and/or geology.
-Students must have graduated from a Yukon high school.
+Applicants must have graduated from a Yukon secondary school.